preciofishbone/OmniaDocsG2/release-notes/4.1/index.rst

 - Preview of process on search now works as expected.
 - Fixed an issue with the Action button that would cause the wrong icon to display.
 - Fixed an issue that caused the filters on the page rollup to not render correctly (#120067)
+- Fixed an error where different in casing would identify the same user as two different.
+- Fixed an issue in the preview of shapes in the shape gallery.
+- Client-side validation on colors now work correctly when removing a color from a shape.
+- Corrected translation issues (#120333).
+- Fixed a styling issue on page links in related links.
+- Show more on refiners now works as expected in advanced search (#120347).
+- Corrected an issue related to syncing enterprise properties to the term store in Document Management and Process Management (#120338).